Muqeet1/Rubywebapp/README.md

-# README

-*Complete Ruby on rails developer app in progress..!
+#Complete Ruby on rails developer app in progress..!

 This README would normally document whatever steps are necessary to get the application up and running.